St. Adalbert Parish, South Bend: History

 With the retirement of Sr. Dian Majsterek, SSJ-TOF, a lay principal was appointed for the first time in parish history.
 The school, troubled with financial issues and declining enrollment, had a resurrection with the combined parishes.
 Enrollment in 2003 was just 93 children, but, by 2010, enrollment had risen to 185 students.

 On July 1, 2010, Rev. Peter J. Pacini, C.S.C. became pastor of St. Adalbert Parish.
 The Parish celebrated its centennial on Nov.
 7, 2010 with a multilingual mass celebrated by Most Rev. Kevin C. Rhoades and followed by a festive dinner.
-On July 1, 2016, Rev. Paul M. Ybarra, C.S.C. became pastor of St. Adalbert Parish.
+On July 1, 2016, Rev. Paul M. Ybarra, C.S.C. became pastor of St. Adalbert Parish followed by Rev. Ryan Pietrocarlo C.S.C in 2020.